File.SetAccessControl Method (String, FileSecurity)

 An I/O error occurred while opening the file.

-The path parameter is a null reference (Nothing in Visual Basic).
+The path parameter is null.

 The file could not be found.